s3prl/s3prl/downstream/asr/README.md

 - Delay the feature extraction part from dataloader to training loop, and accelerate it by GPU either for fbank extraction or pretrained feature extraction.
 - Support distributed data parallel to enable large batch size finetuning, since some pretrained models can be huge like wav2vec2.

-One can refer to the README in [s3prl/End-to-end-ASR-Pytorch](https://github.com/s3prl/End-to-end-ASR-Pytorch) for more details and hope this answer your question!
+One can refer to the README in [s3prl/End-to-end-ASR-Pytorch](https://github.com/s3prl/End-to-end-ASR-Pytorch) for more details.